 Ignoring changes in customer demand and market trends can result in excess inventory or stock shortages.
-For the overall flow and organization of your warehouse, this is obviously problematic.
+For the overall flow and organization of your warehouse, this is problematic.

-How to Avoid: Monitor demand patterns and use demand forecasting tools to adjust your inventory levels and distribution strategies accordingly.
+How to Avoid: Monitor demand patterns and use forecasting tools to adjust your inventory levels and distribution strategies accordingly.
 Being agile and responsive to market changes will help you keep an optimal inventory balance.

 10. Not Embracing Automation